epwalsh/obsidian.nvim/README.md

   open_app_foreground = false,

-  -- Optional, by default commands like `:ObsidianSearch` will attempt to use -- telescope.nvim, fzf-lua, and fzf.vim (in that order), and use the -- first one they find.
-By setting this option to your preferred -- finder you can attempt it first.
-Note that if the specified finder -- is not installed, or if it the command does not support it, the -- remaining finders will be attempted in the original order. finder = "telescope.nvim",
+  -- Optional, by default commands like `:ObsidianSearch` will attempt to use -- telescope.nvim, fzf-lua, or fzf.vim (in that order), and use the -- first one they find.
+You can set this option to tell obsidian.nvim to always use this -- finder. finder = "telescope.nvim",

   -- Optional, sort search results by "path", "modified", "accessed", or "created".
-  -- The recommend value is "modified" and `true` for `sort_reversed`, which means, for example `:ObsidianQuickSwitch` -- will show the notes sorted by latest modified time sort_by = "modified", sort_reversed = true,
+  -- The recommend value is "modified" and `true` for `sort_reversed`, which means, for example, -- that `:ObsidianQuickSwitch` will show the notes sorted by latest modified time sort_by = "modified", sort_reversed = true,

-  -- Optional, determines whether to open notes in a horizontal split, a vertical split, -- or replacing the current buffer (default)
+  -- Optional, determines whether to open notes in a horizontal split, a vertical split, -- or replacing the current buffer (default).
   -- Accepted values are "current", "hsplit" and "vsplit" open_notes_in = "current",